Dalal468/Dalal468/README.md

 - Hi everyone welcome to my file!
 - My name is Dalal
 - I’m interested in Artificial intelligence, also I'm interested in inventing and developing some applications
-- I’m currently learning programming languages
+- I’m currently learning programming languages like JavaScript
 - Telegram account: @sumi_chan

 <!---